Skip to content

 • Lifecycle: started, finished

-• Sampled updates: progress, equity
+• Sampling: progress, equity

-• Trading: order, trade, risk
+• Trading: order, trade, risk, expiry

-• Runtime failure: error
+• Runtime exceptions: error

 • Market data: tick

-Common trading payload fields (order/trade/risk):
+Common trading payload fields (order/trade/risk/expiry):

 • owner_strategy_id: Strategy ownership id (default _default).